WELCOME TO GOLF LEMONADE!

 DO GOLF COURSES PAY GOLF LEMONADE FOR THE REVIEWS?

-No. Our reviewing rounds are generally discounted or compensated but that is it.
+No. All our reviewing rounds are discounted or compensated but that is it.
 We do not receive any other compensation from golf courses.

 --- MAP AND SCORING DETAIL ---